domesticatedviking/skinnydip/README.md

 # SKINNYDIP MMU2 string eliminator
 a post processing script for Slic3r PE to remove fine threads from filament tips during MMU2 toolchanges.
 Written by Erik Bjorgan based on a core concept from David Shealey.
-With love to the Prusa Community forum and its incredible admin team. http://facebook.com/groups/prusacommunity
+With love to the Prusa Community Forum and its incredible admin team. http://facebook.com/groups/prusacommunity

 # This tool is quite experimental, and probably always will be.
 Use it at your own risk!